alderhilldigital/gitbook-designing-web-applications/layers.md

 `<B>This is an <em>example of </B>overlapping tags</em>`

-is not valid in XHTML, since it is not valid XML. \(See Chapter 23 for more detail.\) The &lt;br&gt; tags need to be closed either by an accompanying &lt;/br&gt; tag or by replacing them with the empty tag, &lt;br/&gt;.
+is not valid in XHTML, since it is not valid XML.
+The &lt;br&gt; tags need to be closed either by an accompanying &lt;/br&gt; tag or by replacing them with the empty tag, &lt;br/&gt;.
 Similarly, the &lt;b&gt; and &lt;em&gt; tags are not allowed to overlap.
 To write this code in XHTML, we simply need to change it to

 `<br/>`